Facing Forward Report Downplays Potential Role of Ed-tech in Africa

-According to the United Nations, enrolment in primary education in developing countries has reached 91% yet 57 million children still remain out of school and more than half of the children not enrolled in school live in Sub-Saharan Africa.
+According to the UN, primary education levels in developing countries are now over 90% but this still leaves more than 55 million children out of school.
+Moreover, most of these children are living in Sub-Saharan Africa.
 A new study by the World Bank, Facing Forward: Schooling for Learning in Africa, offers an in-depth snapshot of education in Sub-Saharan Africa, especially at the elementary level.
 While the report does acknowledge the potential role technology might play in bridging the ongoing education gap across the continent, by and large, the report stays focused on other educational concerns from staffing and training to facilities and textbooks.

 As stated in Facing Forward, enrolling students in elementary-level schools is “the first step in building the region’s knowledge capital.”
-While gains have been made over the past 25 years across Africa, there is still a great deal of work left to be done: “For the region’s knowledge capital to catalyze socioeconomic transformation, all its young people will need 9 to 10 years of basic education, with adequate competencies in literacy, numeracy, and science—and many of them must be educated and trained beyond basic education.
-Such knowledge capital remains thin, even as the frontiers of knowledge push forward at a rapid pace.”
+While gains have been made over the past 25 years across Africa, there is still a great deal of work left to be accomplished.
+Specifically, all learners will need about10 years of education to compete, but this is a long ways off.

-As stated in the World Bank study, Africa’s technology gap is part of the current educational crisis, because grappling with the weaknesses in Sub-Saharan Africa’s basic education systems entails “complex activities—including planning, coordination, negotiations, operational oversight, follow-up, course correction, evaluation, data collection and analysis, and communication.”
-However, according to the report, to date, efforts on all these fronts have remained “fragmented and operate with limited technical capacity in most of the region’s ministries of education.”
+As stated in the World Bank study, Africa‘s technology gap is part of the current educational crisis, because grappling with the weaknesses in Sub-Saharan Africa’s basic education systems entails many activities such as planning and analysis.
+However, according to the report, to date, efforts on all these fronts have remained fragmented.

 As the report emphasizes, technology, specifically mobile technologies, might provide a viable solution: “The high level of mobile telephone penetration in Sub-Saharan Africa and the falling costs of using digital resources provides an opportunity for the region to use technology.”
 However, as further emphasized, “Faced with the constraints of infrastructure and connectivity…the introduction of technology must necessarily be an iterative process.
 Nevertheless, the use of technology and digital resources must be actively considered, given the high cost of building traditional laboratories and libraries and the low level of teacher subject knowledge and skills.”